hashicorp/terraform-provider-google/website/docs/r/dataproc_cluster.html.markdown

    in a cluster..
 Structure defined below.

-* `preemptible_worker_config` (Optional) The Google Compute Engine config settings for the additional (aka preemptible) instancesin a cluster.
+* `preemptible_worker_config` (Optional) The Google Compute Engine config settings for the additional (aka preemptible) instances in a cluster.
 Structure defined below.

 * `software_config` (Optional) The config settings for software inside the cluster.
    Structure defined below.